VAN ALSTINE - ARTIST STATEMENT

 SISYPHEAN HOLIDAY series

-This dynamic new series is an extension of my ongoing SISYPHEAN CIRCLE series (2005-2016) which examines parallels between the Greek mythological character Sisyphus and the plight of the artist.
+This dynamic new series is an extension of my ongoing SISYPHEAN CIRCLE series (2005-present) which examines parallels between the Greek mythological character Sisyphus and the plight of the artist.

 As we know from mythology because of a lifetime of transgressions when Sisyphus reached the underworld he was faced with the punishment of rolling a large stone up a steep hill, only to have it tumble back after reaching the top.
-This toil lasts all eternity and in some ways is a perfect metaphor for the creative process and especially applicable to those, like me, that use stone as a primary material.
+This toil lasts all eternity and when viewed through a certain lens, is a perfect metaphor for the creative process and especially applicable to those, like me, that use stone as a primary material.

 John Van Alstine